 In the case of the analog output, the data is presented immediately on the analog output pins after the data processing step is over.
-In the case of the digital data, the data is transferred only if the previous data packet is cleared.
-The DMU continues to take data, so that in practice, roughly every third measurement will be available over the RS-232 interface.
+In the case of the digital data, the data is transferred only if the previous data packet is cleared

 A time tag is attached to each data packet.
 The time tag is simply the value of a free running counter at the time the A/D channels are sampled.
 The clock counts down from 65,535 to 0, and a single tick corresponds to 0.79 microseconds.
 The timer rolls over approximately every 50 milliseconds.
-The DMU outputs a timer pulse on pin 11 whenever the clock rolls over.